Timken Company

-The Timken Company is a global manufacturer of bearings and power transmission products.
-Timken operates from 42 countries.
+The Timken Company is a global manufacturer of engineered bearings and industrial motion products.
+Headquartered in North Canton, Ohio, the company operates from 45 countries.

-Company history
+History

 In 1898, Henry Timken obtained a patent for an improved tapered roller bearing, and in 1899 incorporated as The Timken Roller Bearing Axle Company in St. Louis.

-In 1901, the company moved to Canton, Ohio, as the automobile industry began to overtake the carriage industry.
+In 1901, The Timken Company moved to Canton, Ohio, as the automobile industry began to overtake the carriage industry.
 Timken and his two sons chose this location because of its proximity to the American car manufacturing centers of Detroit and Cleveland and the American steel-making centers of Pittsburgh and Cleveland.

-In 1917, the company began its steel- and tube-making operations in Canton to vertically integrate and maintain better control over the steel used in its bearings.
+In 1917, the company began steel- and tube-making operations in Canton to vertically integrate and maintain better control over the steel used in its bearings.
 World War I had created an increase in demand for steel, affecting its supply and price in the market.

-Timken entered international markets in the early 1900s, establishing a presence initially in Great Britain, France and Germany.
+The Timken Company entered international markets in the early 1900s, establishing a presence initially in Great Britain, France and Germany.
 The performance of Timken tapered roller bearings in World War I military equipment made an impression on the European bearing market.
-After the war, Great Britain rose to the position of #2 in the global automotive manufacturing market, creating opportunities for Timken to expand its European manufacturing presence.
+After the war, Great Britain rose to the position of #2 in the global automotive manufacturing market, creating opportunities for the company to expand its European manufacturing presence.

-Timken entered the Great Depression in a strong financial position and its performance placed it in the ranks of the most solid, well-managed industrial firms of the 1930s.
+The Timken Company entered the Great Depression in a strong financial position and its performance placed it in the ranks of the most solid, well-managed industrial firms of the 1930s.
 Expanding into non-automotive markets like agriculture, machine tooling, industrial and rail softened the impact.